atthehotcorner/shl-project/README.md

 ```

 ```
-piping (needs testing)
-input (needs testing)
-output (complete, needs testing) error (needs testing) background (not yet implemented, code exists)
+piping (complete, needs testing) input (needs testing) output (complete, needs testing) error (needs testing) background (complete, needs testing)
 ```

 Aliases
 ```
 words set as aliases are replaced.
-If an aliases is infinite, the original term is not replaced at all.
+(If an aliases is infinite, the original term is not replaced at all)
 ```

 Environment variable expansion